100 Days in the Life of Mama

 Subconsciously I was (most of us were) aware of the disease' continuous advancement.
 I was still stuck in plain denial.
 I was hoping that we will be together for many more years.
 In between celebrating days, Mama started coughing and started losing sleep, and by the 8th day, the family decided it was time to come back to California.

 Dazed and Confused

 On Sep-18, Mama landed at the LAX Airport with 505, Amber, Ibin and ChuChang.
-Dazed and confused, dream wonderfully fulfilled.
+Dazed and confused, yet a dream wonderfully fulfilled.